adcpe/blog-content/posts/2020-10-13-git-submodules.md

 title: Git Submodules
 date: 2020-10-13
 tags: git
-description: What are Git submodules?
+excerpt: What are Git submodules?
 Why would you want to use them?
 Git submodules explained.
 ---

 ## What are Git Submodules?